It’s Cyber Security Awareness Month which is a great time of year for everyone to dispense security wisdom like Oprah giving away cars.

 - Make them cool: Making people who you directly come into contact with aware of cyber security and steps they can take is great.
 But do you know what’s better?
 Having them go on and spread the message further.
 So instead of just telling, show something interesting and cool.
 Think of a little hack as a magic trick.
 Show someone, amaze them, then teach them how to do it.
 They will be more than happy to show off their newly learnt trick to all their friends and family and be the cool one.

 We aren’t trying to make everyone a cyber security expert during Cyber Security Awareness Month, and such a goal is unachievable.
-What we do want, is for people to make better risk decisions and know who to go to when they are in any doubt.
+What we do want, is for people to make better risk decisions with new-school security awareness training and know who to go to when they are in any doubt.
 If we can help people to be even 1% more secure during October than they were last month, then that in itself makes Cyber Security Awareness Month worth it.